-There have been 180 exonerations in the United States since 1976.
+There have been over 185 exonerations of persons from death row in the United States since 1976.
 Missouri accounts for four exonerations so far.
 Read more about Missouri death row exonerees below.

 Information below is from Death Penalty Information Center, the National Registry of Exonerations, and Missourians for Alternatives to the Death Penalty.

 exonerated in 1999

 On November 18, 1990, Clarence Richard Dexter Jr. returned to his home in Clay County, Missouri after a trip to the grocery store.
 He found his wife lying in a pool of blood in the garage.
 She had been shot four times and bashed in the head with a hammer.
 Dexter immediately called the police, who came to investigate the crime scene.
 Later that night, Dexter was arrested.
 He was formally charged with murder on December 5, 1990.

 Evidence found at the scene of the crime indicated that the murder had occurred during a botched robbery attempt: a door was ajar, a plexi-glass window had been pushed in, and the molding by its handle was missing.
 However, the prosecution argued that Dexter had shot his wife, then gone to the store to create an alibi, and finding her still alive when he returned, bludgeoned her with a hammer.
 After a week-long trial that began in July 1991, the jury was unable to reach a decision, and the judge declared a mistrial.